 On a similar theme, Bill Cravens, whose name and image is grafittied on the Block Heads pub in Birdie's stage in Street Fighter, was vice-president of sales and marketing at Capcom USA and, as a distributor, was a key figure in reviving the arcade business following the crash in 1983.
 He is also said to have sold one of the very first Pong machines at the dawn of arcade gaming in the early '70s.
 Bill Cravens passed away in 2007 but a kind of immortality is assured by being one of only a very few 'real-life' individuals to appear in the Street Fighter universe, with Mikhail Gorbachev's cameo in Zangief's Street Fighter II endings being the most egregious!

-The two characters fighting during the intro to Champion Edition and Hyper Fighting are commonly said to be Joe and Mike, two opponents from the original Street Fighter.
-If true, Joe and Mike would hold the distinction of being the only characters besides Ryu, Ken and Sagat to appear in both Street Fighter and Street Fighter II.
-Curiously, in the international Sega Genesis/Megadrive port Special Champion Edition, the 'Mike' character was re-coloured and given a different hairstyle to appear caucasian, presumably to avoid any possible complaint of racist undertones.
+The two characters fighting during the intro to Champion Edition and Hyper Fighting were commonly said to be Joe and Mike, two opponents from the original Street Fighter.
+If only this were true, then Joe and Mike would have held the distinction of being the only characters besides Ryu, Ken and Sagat to appear in both Street Fighter and Street Fighter II.
+However, in the Shadaloo Combat Research Initiative, uploaded for Street Fighter V Capcom revealed the names of these two fighters as Max and Scott.
+Curiously, in the international Sega Genesis/Megadrive port Special Champion Edition, Max was re-coloured and given a different hairstyle to appear caucasian, presumably to avoid any possible complaint of racist undertones.
 In the same vein, when Final Fight was ported to SNES, international versions depicted the enemies Dug and Simons with noticeably lightened skin tones and G, a thug in Final Fight 3 received the same treatment, betraying a distorted conscience about matters of race and violence on the part of censors in the early to mid '90s.

 A pallete glitch in CPS-1 Street Fighter II causes Ryu and Ken to sometimes throw red Hadokens (sometimes called 'Golden Hadokens').
 It's extremely rare; the odds are certainly lower than the 1/100 that is sometimes cited.
 Red Hadokens behave identically to regular blue ones, doing no more damage, but are nevertheless a memorable quirk.
 They are commonly confused with Ryu's Shakunetsu Hadoken, a fire-based variation of the move added in Super and likely inspired by the glitch.
 Update!
 In late 2013 Akira Nishitani (Nin-Nin) began tweeting interesting titbits to do with the development of Street Fighter II.
 In one such tweet he revealed that the red Hadoken was not a glitch but was intentional whimsy on the part of the programmer.